asbjornu/from-source-to-production-with-ease/readme.md

     production)
 9. Change the `readme.md` file in `~/demo/local`, commit it and push.
 10. See that the change is picked up by TeamCity, triggering a build.
+11. Notice that TeamCity uses an integer build counter to number its builds.
-11. Type `gv` at the command line and notice how the `BuildMetaData` is incremented.
+12. Type `gv` at the command line and notice how the `BuildMetaData` is incremented.

 ### Baking a Cake